electro-logic/ASF-components/README.md

 Components are written in "ASF style" and tested when no specified on XMega (ATxmega32A4U) mcu.
 To reuse component copy component folder to project and configure config file.

-## Most pf the code was developed with:
+## Most of the code was developed with:

 EWS ATXmega32A4U Breakout Board